taos15/traefik-http-api/README.md

 - If you get an error saying that the port is been use you can run `lsof -ti :4001 | xargs kill -9` to kill the process running in that port.

-## API

-### /api/:ver/servers/

-GET/Post of the servers in the database

-### /api/:ver/servers/:id

-PUT modify Specify server in the database

-### /api/:ver/servers/:id

-DEL Delete Specify server from the database

-### /api/:ver/traefikconfig

-GET Traefik dynamic config in json format

 ## Treafik setup

 you need to add a `http` provider to your traefik static config.
 It looks like this: